infinityworks/101-Sessions/sessions/StepFunctions-100/102/README.md

 ## Add APIs to Step Machine : iw102StarterMachine

-Next we are going to expose an API to allow Step Machines to be started / stoped / described.
+Next we are going to expose an API to allow Step Machines to be started / stopped / described.

 Copy the contents of the file : see [./saved-steps/serverless-02-api.yml](./saved-steps/serverless-02-api.yml) over the `./serverless.yml` file.